jcupitt/argh-steroids/README.md

 * More sounds, audio on/off.

 * Can we make sound less laggy?
 There's a long pause between pressing fire and the shot sound being played, for example.
-Perhaps we should manage audio channel allocation ourselves and have one channel for ship, two for explosions, one for music, and so on.

 * Have a key to change shield behaviour on the start-screen.